LLNL/blt/docs/tutorial/host_configs.rst

     set(CMAKE_VARIABLE_NAME {VALUE} CACHE PATH "")

-Here is a snippet from a host-config file that specifies compiler details for using gcc 4.9.3 on LLNL's Pascal cluster.
+Here is a snippet from a host-config file that specifies compiler details for using specific gcc (version 4.9.3 in this case) on the LLNL Pascal cluster.

 .. literalinclude:: ../../host-configs/llnl/toss_3_x86_64_ib/gcc@4.9.3_nvcc.cmake
    :start-after: _blt_tutorial_compiler_config_start